V-Valkiriya/V-Valkiriya/README.md

 ### About me

 >- I came from Ukraine because war.
->- University education in advertising, but I like programming more.
+>- Higher university education in advertising, but I like programming more.
 >- Volunteer in "Rescue Now" organizathion.
 Assistance and guardianship of the elderly and disabled.
 >- I love animals very much.
 Vegetarian.
 >- My hobbies are cultural studies, philosophy and astronomy.